 Archimedes figured this out in a bathtub.
 An object immersed in fluid experiences an upward force equal to the weight of fluid displaced.

 Oil dropped into water displaces its volume in water.
+This leads to net force: upward.
 That displaced water weighs more than the oil does.
-Net force: upward.
 The oil rises until it hits the surface, then floats with part of its volume above the waterline.

 Temperature Changes Everything